 In 2020, the project is enabling natural gas usage to its full capacity of 171 million standard cubic feet per day, and contributes to Ghana’s energy security, reduction of pollution by limiting Heavy Fuel Oil consumption and saving more $100 million of the budgetary spending every year due to the substitution of more expensive fuels with natural gas.

 How will the project ensure the highest environmental and social standards?

-- The Environmental, Social, and Health Impact Assessment (ESHIA) has been prepared for the project in accordance with the World Bank Performance Standards has been reviewed and disclosed by the World Bank Group.
-ESHIA preparation included extensive consultation with national, regional, and local stakeholders.
+The Environmental, Social, and Health Impact Assessment has been prepared for the project in accordance with the World Bank Performance Standards.
+The preparation included extensive consultation with national, regional, and local stakeholders.